-We can prepare a high quality report for your project.
+We can prepare a high quality rights to light report for your project.

 This report will detail any risks related to the proposed development site.
-It will explain all of your options for moving forward in order to mitigate the risks.
+It will explain all of your options for moving forward in order to mitigate any potential risks.
 It can also be relied upon for rights to light insurance purposes.

 rights to light report can be

 Blue Sky Surveyors are a leading surveying practice that offer expert advice on all matters related to rights to light (common law) or daylight & sunlight for planning.
 We believe that providing all of our clients with a highly tailored, personal service helps us to deliver the best results possible.

 We will work with you to achieve your goals whatever they may be.
 Through dedication and experience, we strive to provide our clients with the highest standard of service and delivery results in a timely fashion.

 If you have any queries, do not hesitate to get in touch.